-To the uninformed, there might not be a difference between Wildlife Sanctuary and National Park as both serve the same function to protect wildlife and our environment.
-This is quite true, but there is one main difference that separates the two – Human activities are allowed in a wildlife sanctuary – to a limited extent but are illegal in a national park.
+To the uninformed, there might not be a difference between a wildlife sanctuary and national park as both serve the same function – to protect flora and fauna.
+This is quite true, but there is one main difference that separates the two – Human activities are allowed in a wildlife sanctuary – to a limited extent but are illegal in a national park (according to the Indian Ministry of Environment & Forests).

 Difference Between Wildlife Sanctuary And National Park

-Human activities are allowed to a limited extent in wildlife sanctuaries such as agriculture and organic farming, extracting timber or collecting honey, fruits, berries, etc. But due to the intense restrictions imposed by the authorities, the commercial scope can be quite limited.
+Human activities are allowed to a limited extent in wildlife sanctuaries such as agriculture and organic farming, extracting timber or collecting honey, fruits, berries, etc. However, due to the wide restrictions imposed by the authorities, the commercial scope can be quite limited.

 |Difference Between Wildlife Sanctuary And National Park|